se-edu/collate/docs/User-Guide.md

 ## Marking code
 Using the `@@author` tag, you can specify the lines of code that you have written.
 Lines between your author tag and the next author tag will be marked as yours.
-Your name can include letters and numbers.
+Your name can include alphanumeric characters and dashes `-`.
 > Tip: Make sure to use the same name so that the code you wrote will be saved correctly in a single file.

 You can include any type of file, as long as the `@@author` tag is present.